 He has considerable previous experience in events management, having headed up national and international events at the Nuclear Institute, and also having been an events officer at the King’s Fund prior to joining the CTO in 2013.

 Marianette began working for the CTO in 2007.
-She is a Deputy Manager in the Finance and Administration Department.
+She is a Deputy Manager in the Finance.

 Marianette’s main duties include the general accounting for the CTO which consists of purchase ledger processing, customer and supplier invoicing and the monthly payroll.
 As part of Marianette’s HR duties, she advertises new vacancies, organises interviews and inductions for new staff and maintains staff records.
 She previously worked as an Accounts Assistant for four years after obtaining a BA in Accounting and Finance, and is currently studying to obtain her professional ACCA qualification to become a Chartered Accountant.